adamoshen/adam-highlight-theme/README.md

 ## Change log

-January 20, 2021:\
+January 20, 2021:
-- *Release of RStudio 1.4 seemed to change the classification of various operator types.*\
+- *Release of RStudio 1.4 seemed to change the classifications of various operator types.*
-- *New theme file created based off of old template, with small minor additional tweaks, in order to match previous output.*\
+- *New theme file created based off of old template, with small minor additional tweaks, in order to match previous output.*
 - *New folders created to distinguish RStudio version compatibility.*